gilsdav/ng-afelio-vscode/README.md

 ## Requirements

 If you have any requirements or dependencies, add a section describing those and how to install and configure them.

+This extension can only be use on projet that contains `ng-afelio`.
+If it's not the case, use `ng add ng-afelio`.

 ## Extension Settings